acoustic-content-samples/sample-sites-pzn/README.md

 	// the full list of pages from the RenderingContext: const sitePages = this.rc && this.rc.context ? this.rc.context.site.pages : [];
 	// filter sitePages by what is in taggedPages (retrieved via the search URL detailed above)
-	// a sitePage is rejected if there is no taggedPage with an id equal to the sitePage's contentId return sitePages.filter(sitePage => {
+	// a sitePage is rejected if there is not a taggedPage with an id that matches the sitePage's contentId return sitePages.filter(sitePage => {
 		return taggedPages.some(taggedPage => taggedPage.id === sitePage.contentId);
 	});